HL7/davinci-pr/input/pagecontent/index.md

 ### Why does Remit Advice go missing?
 Missing remits is a prevalent and widespread issue, and the result is that providers don’t get their remits and need to track down a copy.
 There are many reason remits can go missing:

+* Provider transitioning Electronic Health Record (EHR)/ Revenue Cycle Management (RCM) systems, where the remit destination on file with payers may be tied to the old EHR/RCM, and in the process of updating to the new EHR/RCM, remits can send to the wrong place
-* Shared Tax Identification Number (TIN) – i.e. when a portion of a medical group’s business is using a certain RCM vendor, and another portion of the business is using a different RCM vendor, both using the same TIN to file claims.
+* Shared TIN – i.e. when a portion of a medical group’s business is using a certain RCM vendor, and another portion of the business is using a different RCM vendor, both using the same TIN to file claims.
 In this scenario, remits need to be sent to two different places depending on which RCM is submitting the claim, but ERA enrollment restrictions typically only allow one remittance destination per TIN, resulting in remits getting lost.
 We understand there are permissioning questions tied to missing remit advice caused by shared TIN – this topic is to be expanded in question below.
-* Provider transitioning EHR/RCMs, where the remit destination on file with payers may be tied to the old EHR/RCM, and in the process of updating to the new EHR/RCM, remits can send to the wrong place
 * Payers simply returning payment without an accompanying remit
 * Crossover claims – i.e. when a payer (typically a government payer) automatically forwards the claim to the patient’s secondary insurance – a complicated and error-prone process that often creates processing issues for the secondary payer
 * Some payers don’t allow out of network providers to enroll for ERA, so when an out-of-network provider submits a claim to a payer, it can sometimes cause the 835 remits to not get returned as expected